ant6n16/printF/README.md

 ## About

 This project is a __C library__ that emulates the printf function.
 The aim of rewrite printf is to get a better understanding of it and to get hablities when working with strings.
 Also we have worked with variadic The Libft functions can be used, so you can find a folder with the Libft library that we created in the 1st project.
 The bonus exercices of this porject have not been made.
-[You can find more information in the subject (https://github.com/Javisanchezf/42pdfs/blob/main/libft_subject.pdf).
 The code in this repository follows [the rules of the Norminette](https://github.com/42School/norminette).

 ## Index